9 Wild Beach Party Destinations You Must Experience in Your Lifetime

 Image credit: surfsidebackpackers.com.au

-Bondi is so much more than one of Australia’s best beaches – it is a lifestyle!
+Bondi is so much more than one of the best surf spots in Australia – it is a lifestyle!
 Beginner surfers flock to the southern end of the beach, while more experienced surfers looking for some powerful waves head to the northern tip.
 Unfortunately, its popularity also makes it very crowded, especially over the weekend.

 Come evening time, Bondi Beach sees party animals come out of their den and hit the many beach clubs and bars lining the coast.
 But you ain’t seen nothing yet!
 It is on Christmas Day and New Year’s Eve that Bondi truly goes wild.